NOTE: Application and dissection terms are bolded, Clinical Notes are bold red in this eBook

 - As mentioned, the facial a. is near the ventral edge of the mandible, and the pulse is palpable at this location.
 (Fig. 18-40)

-- The facial a. (provides blood to the face, and sends a branch near the venous sinuses called the transverse facial a.) and lingual a. (provides blood to the tongue) are the two branches of the linguofacial trunk, which is a main brain of the external carotid a.
+- There are two branches of the linguofacial trunk, which is a main brain of the external carotid a.

 - The external and internal carotid aa. are the main branches of the common carotid a., which runs within the carotid sheath in the neck.
 The internal carotid a. is smaller (and may be a branch of the occipital a. in bovine) and runs dorsally up and into the cranial cavity.
 (Fig. 18-40)